SamiPerttu/fundsp/README.md

 These are chosen statically.
 The associated sample type, which is used to transport data between nodes, is `AudioNode::Sample`.

+The preludes employ the wrapper type `An<X: AudioNode>` containing operator overloads and other trait implementations.

-The encoding is straightforward.
+The type encoding is straightforward.
 As an example, in the hacker prelude

 ```rust
 noise() & constant(440.0) >> sine()